gautamkrishnar/naughtychecker.js/README.md

 }
 ```

-Use an online database of naughty strings from [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) to validate the input word (Needs improvement, This maybe slow. **Use with caution**):
+Use an online database of naughty strings from [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings) to validate the input word:
 ```js
 import NaughtyChecker from 'naughtychecker' const nc = new NaughtyChecker()